Everyone hates shopping cart abandonment.

 It’s time to scope out the competition.
 Chances are, you probably know who your competitors are.
 But do you know why your potential customers might be defecting to them?

 What I recommend is spying on your competition, legally of course.
 You can use the same tools that you use to analyze your own website.
 Most of them are free.
-These tools and techniques can furnish you with a huge amount of information that puts you in complete control of the competition landscape.
+These tools and techniques can furnish you with a huge amount of information that puts you in complete control of the competitive landscape.

 The more you know about your competition, the better you can respond.